fieldtrip/website/getting_started/neuralynx_fcdc.md

 At the Donders Institute, we record brain activity using an ECoG electrode grid with 252 electrodes.
 The signal is amplified by a factor of 20 using a headstage amplifier (Headstage 32V-G20, Plexon Inc., Dallas, TX, USA), and subsequently low-pass filtered at 8 kHz and digitized at ~32 kHz sampling frequency using a Neuralynx amplifier (Digital Lynx, 256 channels, Neuralynx Tucson, AZ, USA).

 To deal with the tremendous amounts of data recorded each session (approximately 1.5 Gb/min), we develop a recording procedure that allows us t
- 1. Ensure the correct recording and storage of a particular session (using the *.nrd Neuralynx dataformat).
+ 1. Ensure the correct recording and storage of a particular session (using the .nrd Neuralynx dataformat).
- 2. Use a format that allows us to keep long-term storages copies of the original datasets (using the **[ft_spikesplitting](/reference/ft_spikesplitting)** function to split the original file and store as a *.sdma* file format).
+ 2. Use a format that allows us to keep long-term storages copies of the original datasets (using the **[ft_spikesplitting](/reference/ft_spikesplitting)** function to split the original file and store it in the .sdma file format).
  3. Obtain a 1 kHz downsampled working copy of the LFP data that can be conveniently used by the **[ft_preprocessing](/reference/ft_preprocessing)** and other FieldTrip functions.
  4. Obtain a 1 kHz downsampled estimate of the multi-unit activity (MUA).
  5. Eventually obtain an estimate of single-unit activity (SUA), depending on the electrode grid configuration.